Why another airport?

 Demand for aviation services in the Sydney region is forecast to double over the next 20 years.
 Even if operational restrictions were removed at Kingsford Smith, it could not meet Sydney's long-term aviation needs.

-The airport will help support this growth.
-It will support almost 28,000 direct and indirect jobs by 2031 and connect businesses to national and international markets.
+The Western Sydney International (Nancy-Bird Walton) Airport will help support this growth and connect businesses to national and international markets.
 It will deliver world-class transport systems, improve business links and provide economic benefits.

 For more information, see the factsheet Western Sydney Airport Overview.